kdgregory/log4j-aws-appenders/docs/sns.md

 > When constructing an ARN it's particularly useful to use the `{env:AWS_REGION}` or `{ec2:region}` substitutions, along with `{aws:accountId}`.

+## Message Format

 The SNS appender writes messages as simple text strings, formatted according to the layout manager;
 it does not support platform-specific payloads.
 Messages can have an optional subject, and this text may use [substitutions](substitutions.md).
 This is useful to identify the source of a message when sending to an email address.

 > Note that substitutions are applied when the appender starts, not on a per-message basis.

-While you can programmatically change the subject in Log4J1 and Logback (and reconfigure the logger for Log4J2), all messages will have the same subject.
+## (Lack of) Batch Delay

 While the appender exposes the batch delay configuration parameter, it is ignored.
 Each message is sent as soon as possible after it's passed to the appender, because SNS does not support message